hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/03_vim.md

 ![vim-postsave](../img/vim_postsave.png)

 Alternatively, we can **write to file (save) and quit**.
-Let's do that by typing `:wq`.
+Let's do that by typing <kbd>:wq</kbd>.
 Now, you should have exited vim and returned back to your terminal window.

 To edit your `draft.txt` document, open up the file again by calling vim and entering the file name: `vim draft.txt`.
 Change to insert mode and type a few more lines (you can move around the lines using the arrows on the keyboard).
-This time we decide to **quit without saving** by typing `:q!`
+This time we decide to **quit without saving** by typing <kbd>:q!</kbd>

 ![vim-quit](../img/vim_quit.png)